 The remains of the ship were actually discovered in the area by Aborigines, who then buried them.
 The crew perished after a few weeks among the indigenous people, but Captain Fraser died soon afterwards.

-Eliza Fraser lived with the locals for several months before being discovered, along with three stranded castaways.
+Eliza Fraser lived with the locals for several months before being discovered, along with three-stranded castaways.

 She returned to her hometown, where she rapidly became a celebrity.

-IN the township of Orchid Beach she has a road named after her ” Eliza Avenue ” and also another road ” Sterling Castle” in honour of this shipwreck.
+In the township of Orchid Beach, she has a road named after her ” Eliza Avenue ” and also another road ” Sterling Castle” in honour of this shipwreck.

 The Seabelle